-The Resource estimate has been prepared assuming mining and processing can be economically undertaken using underground mining methods and conventional flotation processing which is supported by FS study work undertaken by Galena.
+The Mineral Resource estimate has been prepared assuming mining and processing can be economically undertaken using underground mining methods and conventional flotation processing which is supported by Feasibility Study work previously undertaken (see Galena ASX announcement of 22 July 2019).

-Table 1 (below) states the Abra October 2019 Resource at a 5.0% lead cut-off grade and Figure 2 (below) shows a 'grade tonnage' curve for the Project for reference.
+Table 2 (below) states the Abra April 2021 Resource at a 5.0% lead cut-off grade and Figure 2 (below) shows a 'grade tonnage' curve for the Project for reference.